 - Qualified Family Members of Eligible Employees are able to continue the Tuition Exchange Program to the same extent that the scholarship was awarded prior to their retirement.
 For eight semesters or four years, whichever comes first, provided that the Qualified Family Member has met the importing University admission requirements and the retired Professional Staff Member meets the retirement criteria set forth in the "Retirement Eligibility and Benefits" Policy.

 - Although the Drexel Tuition Exchange scholarship is given with the intention that the Student will hold the award for eight (8) semesters, the Student's eligibility must be recertified and renewed by the Drexel Office of Human Resources each academic year.
 A written notice is due in January each year for the upcoming academic year.
 Employees must confirm in writing their intentions to renew the scholarship, and remit the $35 recertification payment.
 Human Resources will submit this written notice electronically to the host institution, relaying the Student's intention to continue with the Tuition Exchange Program as an Export Student for Drexel University.

 - Drexel University and the Tuition Exchange Program reserve the right to modify or terminate this program at any time.

 AT-WILL EMPLOYMENT NOT AFFECTED

 Notwithstanding anything to the contrary stated in this policy, nothing herein is intended to alter the at-will status of any Professional Staff Member.
-The Academy of Natural Sciences of Drexel University at all times retains the right to terminate any at-will faculty or Professional Staff Member at any time for any lawful reason, or for no reason at all.
+The Academy of Natural Sciences of Drexel University at all times retains the right to terminate any at-will Professional Staff Member at any time for any lawful reason, or for no reason at all.